A Cold, Hard Look in the Mirror

 We can – quite simply and as change experts - insist on diagnosis before intervention.
 “I’d love to provide you with outstanding coaching services – but what data is leading you to the conclusion that coaching will help?”
 “That sounds like a great change; let’s look at how it aligns with the strategy and works with other changes to support the whole system.”
 These are tough stances to take when money is on the table, but they are ethical ones.

 Moreover, broadening our services to resemble the original and integrated development orientation of OD is not hard.
-Specialization fragments OD’s impact when it’s practiced independently of the other specializations.
+Concentration fragments OD’s impact when it’s practiced independently of the other concentrations.
 If you are an internal practitioner, executive coach, or change management specialist, form a team.
 Gather specialists in strategy, facilitation, coaching, and interventions, and figure out (diagnose) where the organization needs development and capability building the most.
-Then, in concert with leadership, integrate your specializations in service of people, communities, and the organization.
+Then, in concert with leadership, integrate your concentrations in service of people, communities, and the organization.

 OD was meant to be an integrated, end-to-end development experience leading to learning, improved capacity for change, and increased effectiveness.
 Isn’t that what’s needed now?
 In a world being disconnected by a pandemic, warming itself into another global crisis, and being jolted into awareness of racism, specialized change practices are not going to solve the problem.
 What’s needed is a process of change that builds capacity by embracing diversity and focuses on the health of whole organizations and the communities they serve.